tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 - Split all public APIs out to separate Go modules in separate Git repositories, and consider all Tendermint code internal and not subject to API backwards compatibility at all.
 This was rejected, since it has been attempted by the Tendermint project earlier, resulting in too much dependency management overhead.

 - Simply document which APIs are public and which are private.
-This is the current approach, but users should not be expected to self-enforce this, and external projects will often end up depending on internal code anyway.
+This is the current approach, but users should not be expected to self-enforce this, the documentation is not always up-to-date, and external projects will often end up depending on internal code anyway.

 ## Decision